 Kung Pao Chicken Tacos

 Kung Pao will always remind me of one of my freshman roomies.
 (Yes, I had multiple roommates – I lived in a quad.
 One big room with four girls!).
-One night after an evening out, she came home and adamantly declared to our entire hall that she in fact, knew “KUNG PAO!", complete with karate kicks and all.
+One night after an evening out, she adamantly declared to our entire dorm hall that she in fact, knew “KUNG PAO!", complete with karate kicks and all.
 Clearly, the dear meant “Kung Fu,” but the mention of Kung Pao still brings back that memory!

 Meanwhile I prepped the remaining ingredients: